mark-hager/KC211-Income-calculator/README.md

 If annual income is entered or the household size is greater than 7 then this rounddown function is not applied and the initial value is always rounded up to the nearest integer.

+More generally, must consider whether income measures should be rounded down.
+The Washington Health Care Authority rounds up the maximum income to the nearest dollar for 138% of the 2022 FPL.
+Using our current calculations, that dollar ammount would equal 139%.